Cyber-Sam33/react-videogame-hub/README.md

 The API data for this app is fetched from RAWG and has been designed using the mobile-first approach.
 You will need to setup a RAWG account to get access to the RAWG video game API database to make your Axios requests: https://rawg.io/apidocs

 Create a new repository using this repository as a template.
 Clone your repository onto your local device.
 Install dependencies using the npm install command.
-The app will be served at your local host.
+The app will be served at your local host and has been built with the Vite build-tool.

 Install all dependencies using the `npm install` command.
 In the project directory, you can run: `npm run dev`